leon100/PHP-Quarters-Search-Applications/README.md

 # PHP Quarters Search Applications

 These PHP applications are designed to search for all occurrences and the first occurrence with minimum distance between quarters.
+The main goal was to find the fastest algorithm.
 The applications are developed by Ihor Leontiuk.

 ## Scripts